-7.4 WASTE MANAGEMENT

-• To ensure the correct handling, storage, transportation and disposal of general waste and hazardous waste.

-- Induction training and records. - Waste Management Plan (WMP). - Relevant SANS Codes of Practice. - Waste manifests and safety disposal certificates (all waste streams). - Emergency preparedness and response procedure. - Incident classification and reporting management procedure (to be developed). - Health, safety, environmental and community incident and complaints management system register. - Monitoring and audit reports.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.4 WASTE MA NAGEMENT Impact Management OutcoTo ensure the correct har ome: Indling, storage, transportation and disposal of general waste and hazardou: s waste.
+Indicator and Compliance Mechanism: Induction training and records.
+Waste Management Plan (WMP).
+Relevant SANS Codes of Practice.
+Waste manifests and safety disposal certificates (all waste streams).
+Emergency preparedness and response procedure.
+Incident classification and reporting management procedure (to be developed).
+Health, safety, environmental and community incident and complaints management system register.
+Monitoring and audit reports.
 General Waste Management General waste generated because of construction and operational activities must be managed in accordance with a WMP (See Generic WMP in Section 8.2).
-ConstructionOperationDecommissioning Train and inform all onsite personnel regarding general waste minimisation, management and disposal as per the WMP.
+Train and inform all onsite personnel regarding general waste minimisation, management and disposal as per the WMP.
 Prohibit littering, burning and burying of waste onsite.
-Place an adequate number of labelled or colour coded general waste bins around the laydown area and at the construction sites during construction activities to minimise littering.
+Place an adequate number of labelled or colour coded general waste EO ESCO / ECO Contractor ConstructionOperationDecommissioning bins around the laydown area and at the construction sites during construction activities to minimise littering.
 The bins must be removed from the site on a regular basis for disposal at a registered or licensed disposal facility.

 Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Waste management must be a priority and all waste must be collected and stored adequately.
 It is recommended that all waste be removed from site on a weekly basis to prevent rodents and pests entering the site.
 Refuse bins shall be emptied daily (or as required) and secured.
 Temporary storage of domestic waste shall be in covered waste skips.
 Maximum domestic waste storage period shall be 10 days.
 Retain records such as waybills and waste manifests associated with waste removal, transportation and disposal (safe disposal certificates).
 Prohibit the mixing of general waste with hazardous waste.
 Should general waste be mixed with hazardous waste, it will be considered hazardous waste.
-There should be waste segregation (e.g. electronic equipment, chemicals, oil contaminated rags, paper, plastic) and management on the site.
-Recover, recycle and reuse general waste as far as possible.
-Hazardous Waste Management Hazardous waste generated as a result of construction, operational and decommissioning activities must be managed in accordance with a WMP that is aligned to South African National Standard (SANS) 10234: Classification and Labelling of Chemicals - SANS 10228: The Identification and Classification of Dangerous Substances - SANS 10229: Packing of Dangerous Goods for Road and Rail Transportation.
-ESCO / ECOEOContractor ConstructionOperationDecommissioning The WMP must include a procedure for handling spillages.
+There should be waste segregation (e.g. electronic equipment, chemicals, oil contaminated rags, paper, plastic) and management on the site Recover, recycle and reuse general waste as far as possible.
+Hazardous Waste Management Hazardous waste generated as a result of construction, operational and decommissioning activities must be managed in accordance with a WMP that is aligned to South African National Standard (SANS) 10234: Classification and Labelling of Chemicals - SANS 10228: The Identification and Classification of Dangerous Substances - SANS 10229: Packing of Dangerous Goods for Road and Rail Transportation. al and WMP 10234: The SANS ation.
+ESCO / ECO EO Contractor ConstructionOperationDecommissioning The WMP must include a procedure for handling spillages.
 Strict use and management of all hazardous materials used on site.